moranyanuka/icc_code/README.md

 # ICC: Quantifying Image Caption Concreteness for Multimodal Dataset Curation
-This is the official repository for the findings of ACL 2024 paper:
+This is the official repository for the Findings of ACL 2024 paper:

 **ICC: Quantifying Image Caption Concreteness for Multimodal Dataset Curation**